Canva Review — All the Pros and Cons

 You just click on an element to add it to your design, and you can resize it easily to suit your purposes.

-Searching for Canva elements
+Browsing Canva design elements

-Searching for Canva design elements
+Browsing Canva design elements

 Where changing text is concerned, it’s simply a case of overwriting the existing copy, or using the ‘text’ tool (pictured below) to add new headings or body text.